-Being a group company with ecological construction as its core business, quality control has always been the utmost importance for the Group.
-The Group values its brand building and undertakes key government projects for the most part.
-Except for optimizing operational process and improving collaborative efficiency, the Group also established Special Purpose Vehicle ("SPV") company at place where the project is located to further strengthen internal control management, so as to supervise the engineering quality strictly and to achieve steady development of the Company.
-The Group also set up a linkage mechanism between functional departments and each of the project department through the online OA system to improve the internal control and management system and to strengthen collaboration.
-In addition, the Group set specialized quality control position in each project department for the routine monitoring of the project quality.
-The management of the Group also carried out project inspections from time to time, aiming to guarantee the project construction quality and construction progress.
+As an ecological and environmental service provider and developer with promising prospect and good reputation in China, the Group mainly undertakes key government projects, and the quality control and brand building are therefore always the top priority of the Group.
+In order to optimize operational process and improve synergy, the Group established Special Purpose Vehicle (SPV) company at the project location to further strengthen internal control management, stringently supervise construction quality in order to achieve stable and healthy development of the Company.
+The Group also set up a linkage mechanism between functional departments and each of the project department through the online OA system to improve the internal control and management system and to strengthen collaboration between each department.

-The Group has conducted quality control in three aspects, which include policy, system and manpower:
+The Group continued to conduct quality control in three aspects, which include policy, system and manpower.
 As for the policy and system, the Group established sound and comprehensive policy for processes, coupled with optimized systems for quality control.
-We carried out the inspection of projects quality and safety and implemented the projects inspection and assessment system with the methods of system as the standard, quality engineering as the goal, strictly checking as the practice; as for manpower, well-experienced project managers were employed to control engineering quality on a comprehensive basis, the appraisal system of project managers was improved and the inspection of quality and safety was fully implemented.
+We carried out the inspection of projects quality and safety and implemented the projects inspection and assessment system with the methods of system as the standard, quality engineering as the goal, strictly checking as the practice.
+As for manpower, well-experienced project managers were employed by the Group to control engineering quality on a comprehensive basis, the appraisal system of project managers was improved and the inspection of quality and safety was fully implemented.
 The quality control department on the group level has adopted a standard quality control system for those construction enterprises which are under cooperation and newly cooperated with.
 The quality management system of the Group has been recognized by the certification of ISO 9001, ISO 14001 and OHSAS 18001.